ppy/osu-wiki/wiki/Tournaments/OWC/2019/en.md

    - **The top 32 seeded teams will qualify to the Round of 32.**
 4. Beatmap selectors must not participate as players in this tournament.

-### Stage Instructions
+### Stage instructions

-1. In the first stage (Qualifier Stage), all teams will play a specific pool designed by the map selectors.
+1. In the Qualifier stage, all teams will play a specific pool designed by the map selectors.
 2. The pool will contain 4 brackets: NoMod, [Hidden](/wiki/Game_Modifiers), [HardRock](/wiki/Game_Modifiers), [DoubleTime](/wiki/Game_Modifiers).
 There will not be a tiebreaker for this stage.
 3. The Qualifier pool contains 10 maps.
 There will be 4 maps under the NoMod bracket and 2 maps for the other mod brackets.
 4. Teams will have to play the map pool twice at a designated time.
 Their best combined score will be used for seeding.